AWS IAM Best Practices – Least Privilege & MFA

 1. Your organization is preparing for a security assessment of your use of AWS.
 In preparation for this assessment, which two IAM best practices should you consider implementing?
 Choose 2 answers

-1. Create individual IAM users for everyone in your organization (May not be needed as can use Roles as well)
+1. Create individual IAM users for everyone in your organization (May not be needed as can use IAM Identity Center with federation)

 2. Configure MFA on the root account and for privileged IAM users